13twelve/min.js/README.md

 * IE11 (Windows 7)
 * Android 4.4.4 stock browser

-Currently Firefox 4 (March 2010) and Safari 5 (June 2010) fail with "on".
+Currently Firefox 4 (March 2010) and Safari 5 (June 2010) fail with "on" - probably because I'm justing jQuery's trigger to trigger the event thats listened to, and Jquery isn't firing native events in those browsers.
 Firefox 4 also struggles with "document.body.contains".
 Looks like you need a late 2011 desktop browser.

-Android 4.1.1 fails with "on" also ** Further Android support soon **
+** Further Android support soon **

 ## Filesize